-According to Professor Geert Lovink of the University of Amsterdam, the risks of sharing your opinion online could become so great that people are forced to disconnect from the Internet.
-In his last essay entitled "Extinction Internet", (I link it here) Lovink envisions a future where the internet (in part) disappears due to our addiction to technology and lack of truly equal social platforms.
-In the past, Lovink has dedicated himself to studying the critical counterculture and possible alternatives, but now he highlights the fact that the Internet and addictive apps are in the hands of Big Tech, which often neglects individual rights and the well-being of society.
-He even founded a sort of forerunner of the web: it was called "The Digital City", and in his intentions it was to be a decentralized network managed directly by citizens for citizens.
+According to Professor Geert Lovink from the University of Amsterdam, the risks of sharing one's opinion online could become so great that people disconnect from the Internet.
+In his latest essay entitled “Extinction Internet“, (I link it here) Lovink foresees a future where the Internet (in part) disappears due to our dependence on technology and the lack of truly equitable social platforms.
+In the past, Lovink has devoted himself to the study of critical counterculture and possible alternatives, but now he highlights the fact that the Internet and addictive apps are in the hands of Big Tech, which often neglects individual rights and the well-being of society.
+He even founded a sort of precursor to the web: it was called "The Digital City", and in his intentions it was to be a decentralized network managed directly by citizens for citizens.
 It didn't work.
 And now?
 It might work?
 In other words: ok, the internet is broken, but can it be fixed?

 Maybe not

 There may come a time when it will be too late, and the negative consequences can no longer be controlled.
-Even Big Tech might be aware of this.
-The example represented by the continuous "wipes" that Mark Zuckerberg tries to give to his social networks could be obvious.
+Even Big Tech he might be aware of this.
+The example represented by the continuous "wipe down" that Mark Zuckerberg tries to give to his social networks could be clear.

-Lovink's opinion is based on the fact that "regular" users are starting to pay a price for Internet and social media addiction.
-A price both psychological and physical.
-Many young people suffer from anxiety disorders as well of the self-image, and our brain has started to outsource some critical functions: our short-term memory and attention are getting worse and fragmented.
+Lovink's opinion is based on the fact that "normal" users are starting to pay a price for their addiction to the Internet and social media.
+A psychological and physical toll.
+Many young people suffer from anxiety disorders and of self-image, and our brain has started to outsource some critical functions: our short-term memory and attention are getting worse and fragmented.
 In short, the way the network is structured today, it is leading us to a critical point.

 Not to mention privacy